 The coolest feature of a Webhook, is that it will provide a graph and log of when the event is published.
 So there is no need to use an outside graphing source in this case, because only one variable can be monitored.
 However, if you're like most people and want to see data that can be analyzed, it is simple to set up IFTTT to send data to Google Docs and create a graph.
 Just download If This Then That, create an account, link the code, and send the data to Google!
 The code is designed to notify the user after 10 seconds, 1 minute, 5 minutes, 10 minutes, and 15 minutes once the alarm is triggered.
 This code was adapted from the one found here and its license can be found here.

-1 / 2 • Graph Generated in Webhook
+1 / 2 • Google Docs Graph from IFTTT

 So now the project is complete, below is a video showing how it works and some future recommendations.